 The preparation of the Organization's financial statements in conformity with ASNPO requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and the disclosure of contingent assets and liabilities at the balance sheet date and the reported amounts of revenues and expenses during the reporting period.
 Due to the inherent uncertainty involved in making estimates, actual results could differ from those estimates.
-Significant items subject to such estimates and assumptions include accrued liabilities.
+Significant items subject to such estimates and assumptions include accrued liabilities and useful lives of property, equipment and intangible assets.